Stayin' Alive: Writing and recording

 Several words from Robin Gibb's Concorde ticket inspired the Gibbs to write the lyrics for "Stayin' Alive".
 Robin recalls, "The subject matter of 'Stayin' Alive' is actually quite a serious one; It's about survival in the streets of New York, and the lyrics actually say that".
-Barry Gibb also recalls, "People crying out for help.
-Desperate songs.
-Those are the ones that become giants.
-The minute you capture that on record, it's gold.
-'Stayin' Alive' is the epitome of that.
-Everybody struggles against the world, fighting all the bullshit and things that can drag you down.
+Barry Gibb reflects, "Everybody struggles against the world, fighting all the bullshit and things that can drag you down.
 And it really is a victory just to survive.
 But when you climb back on top and win bigger than ever before, well that's something everybody reacts to everybody".

-"We'd also written a song called 'Saturday Night'", Maurice explains, "But there were so many songs called 'Saturday Night' even one by the Bay City Rollers, so when we rewrote it for the movie, we called it 'Stayin' Alive'.
+Over the years, the brothers have had mixed feelings about the song, admitting it brought them tremendous fame but conversely branded them as a disco act, despite a long and varied career before and after.

 The track was finished at Criteria Studios, with Maurice Gibb laying down a bass line similar to the guitar riff, Barry Gibb and Alan Kendall on guitar riffs, and Blue Weaver adding synthesizers.
 The Boneroo Horns parts were added.
 Barry sings falsetto on the whole song, except on the line "life's going nowhere, somebody help me".

-The band's drummer Dennis Bryon left the recording sessions early due to the death of his mother, and the group first looked for a replacement.
-The shortage of qualified drummers in the area prompted the group to try a drum machine, but it did not offer satisfactory results.
+The band's drummer Dennis Bryon left the recording sessions early as his mother died.
+The shortage of qualified replacement drummers in the area prompted the group to try a drum machine, but it did not offer satisfactory results.
 After listening to the drum track of the already-recorded "Night Fever", the group and producer Albhy Galuten took two bars from that track, rerecorded them as a recurrent loop on a separate tape (creating the song's constant rhythm), and proceeded with sessions for "Stayin' Alive".
 The group jokingly listed the drummer as "Bernard Lupe" (a takeoff on session drummer Bernard Purdie).
 Lupe became a highly sought-after drummer—until it was discovered that he did not exist.